nriveram/techdegree-project-3/README.md

 # Treehouse FSJS Techdegree Unit 3
+**Tech used:**
+* HTML - provided by Treehouse
+* CSS - provided by Treehouse
+* JavaScript
 ## Project Information
-**Tech used:**
--HTML
--CSS
--JavaScript
+**Description**
+This project adds form validation and interactivity to a fictional Full Stack conference.